mumaxs/movie-characters-api/README.md

 ## Project structure

 The project structure involves three different entities in Movie, Character and Franchise.
 Hibernate has been used to provide an object-relation-mapping for these entities.
 The central part in the strucutre is between three different packages which includes model representation for the PostGreSQL database, controller classes for CRUD operations and lastly repository interfaces.
+A databaseseeder are following with some dummy data, this can be changed in DatabaseSeeder.class

+## Documentation
 Swagger API has been included to the project to handle API documentation.
 Following are also a postman_collection file with calls to the API endpoints.
+[Swagger URL](http://localhost:8080/swagger-ui.html)

 ## Members
 **Joakim Österberg & Marcus Thornemo Larsson**